rfaturriza/kajianhub/README.md

 If you have any questions or suggestions regarding the project, feel free to reach out to us:

 Email: rfaturriza@gmail.com
-We appreciate your interest in contributing to the Muslim Book project!
+We appreciate your interest in contributing to the KajianHub project!